salihgueler/keyboard_puzzle_dartpad_workshop/step_05/instructions.md

 }
 ```

 For binding the shortcuts and actions.
-We will learn a new widget.
-Before we were using `Shortcuts` and `Actions` widgets.
-But, this time we will use something new.
-We will use a widget called `FocusableActionDetector`.
+You will learn a new widget.
+Before you were using `Shortcuts` and `Actions` widgets.
+But, this time you will use something new.
+You will use a widget called `FocusableActionDetector`.

 `FocusableActionDetector` is a widget that combines the functionality of `Actions`, `Shortcuts`, `MouseRegion` and a `Focus` widget to create a detector that defines actions and key bindings, and provides callbacks for handling focus and hover highlights.

-Let's add that to our `Game` widget.
-We will use only `shortcuts`, `actions` and `focusNode`  properties but, there are many more useful properties for us to use.
+Let's add that to your `Game` widget.
+You will use only `shortcuts`, `actions` and `focusNode`  properties but, there are many more useful properties for us to use.

 > 📝 Another homework for you!
 Create a focus node, but do not forget to dispose the resources afterwards!